Tony Dolphin looks at the key economic indicators and reviews the state of the UK economy in his latest economic update for Left Foot Forward.

 13. Sterling weak in March: Sterling’s value against a basket of overseas currencies fell by 3% during March and it ended the month at its lowest level for 2011.
 It was down against both the euro and the US dollar as investors bet that the weaker growth outlook would delay interest rate increases.

 14. Libyan turmoil pushes oil price higher: NATO’s intervention in Libya and continued disturbances in other North African and Middle East countries caused the oil price to rise to a 30-month high in US dollar terms.
 In sterling terms, the price has never been higher.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.